UnionOfRAD/li3_behaviors/README.md

 The goal of this project is to work out and finalize a model behavior implementation that in the future can be integrated into Lithium.
-We are depending on PHP >= 5.4 here as is assumed that this effort will at least take a bit longer.
-So that in the meantime Lithium will already depend on 5.4.
+We are depending on PHP >= 5.4 here as we want to use new features like traits and short array syntax.
+It's assumed that the effort of finalizing an implementation will take as long as it takes Lithium to move further to a future version that will then also depend on 5.4.

 _Please note that this project is still in its alpha phase and implementation details may change without any deprecation notices._